-4.5 Direction of Maximum Horizontal Stress SummerStress Inversion
+4.5 Stress Inversion

-OFrom our focal mechanisms are we determineused to derive the directions of of the maximum horizontal stress SHmms in our research areathe principal stress axes σ1, σ2, σ3 with the python code StressInverse (Vavryčuk, 2014).
+Our focal mechanisms are used to derive the directions of the principal stress axes $\sigma_1$ , $\sigma_2$ , $\sigma_3$ with the python code StressInverse (Vavryčuk, 2014).
 The algorithm runs a stress inversion after Michael (1984) modified to jointly invert for the fault orientations.
 To find the fault plane orientation Vavryčuk (2014) includes the fault instability I, which can be evaluated from the friction on the fault plane, the shape ratio R and the inclination of the fault planes relative to the principal stress axes.
 The input into StressInverse is the strike, dip and rake of our 25 fault plane solutions (Table 2).
-To achive an accuracy estimate we allow 100 runs with random noise and define the mean deviation of our fault planes of 30°, which is reasonable considering a maximum Arake of 68.2° (Tabel 2).
+To achive an accuracy estimate we allow 100 runs with random noise and define the mean deviation of our fault planes of 30°, which is reasonable considering a maximum $\Delta$ rake of 68.2° (Tabel 2).
 The friction is allowed to vary between 0.4 to 1 and R between 0 and 1.
 The stress inversion is calculated for three different input datasets: all 25 fault planes (Fig. 8a), only focal mechanisms with a depth greater than 7.5 km (20 fault planes, Fig. 8b) and focal mechanisms with a depth shallower than 7.5 km (5 fault planes, Fig 8c).
-The selected azimuth and plunge of σ1, σ2 and σ3 are given in Table 3.
-The separation into two datasets was necessary due to a wide variation of the confidence levels of σ1.
+The selected azimuth and plunge of $\sigma_1$ , $\sigma_2$ and $\sigma_3$ are given in Table 3.
+The separation into two datasets was necessary due to a wide variation of the confidence levels of $\sigma_1$ and $\sigma_2$ along the NW-SE direction (Fig. 8a).
+With a separation into shallow and deep events, this variation is reduced, indicating a depth-dependency of the stress field (Fig. 8b).
+Nevertheless, due to the small amount of fault plane solutions in the depth range of 0.0 - 7.5 km we find higher scatter of the confidence of the three principal stress axes